andyp123/blender_io_mesh_bsp/README.md

 * __Backface Culling__: On
 * __Specular Lighting__: Off

+As of version 0.0.9, the importer will attempt to set up any active 3d views to use this kind of shading, saving you the hassle.
 Disabling Overlays is also recommended.